Ahmad45123/ExtremeStudio/README.md

 * [AutoCompleteMenu](http://www.codeproject.com/Articles/365974/Autocomplete-Menu) for the auto-complete menu used along with ScintillaNET using [this](https://github.com/JohnyMac/AutoCompleteMenu-ScintillaNET) wrapper by me.
 * [DotNetZIP](https://dotnetzip.codeplex.com/), A class library that add support for handling ZIP files.
 * [JetBrains](https://www.jetbrains.com/) for supporting ES by providing [ReSharper](https://www.jetbrains.com/resharper/) free of charge.
+* [JSON.NET](http://www.json.net/) for the awesome JSON serializer.
+* [Ribbon](http://www.codeproject.com/Articles/364272/Easily-Add-a-Ribbon-into-a-WinForms-Application-Cs) for the awesome ribbon control.
+* [Crayder](http://forum.sa-mp.com/member.php?u=214776), an amazing person who helped me throughout the development of ES from early stages of the program and specially the parser..
+And also designed the logo. ;)
 * Pretty much everything else is by me.